Sixth Form Welcome

 Pocklington Sixth Form offers students a carefully balanced combination of challenge and support with the aim of preparing them effectively for their next steps after school.

 Through nurturing our core values – Courage, Truth and Trust – in our students, we encourage each young person to be aspirational in setting their personal goals; independent, enquiring and self-motivated in their studies; and in possession of the integrity, resilience and compassion needed to become responsible young adults.
 Diverse academic and extra-curricular opportunities, coupled with a high quality support network of specialist staff, ensure that our students thrive and are well-prepared for future happiness and success in life, work and further study.
 In all that we do we strive to enable our students to become the best version of themselves.

 Choice and Independence

 Sixth Form study offers students the chance to develop greater levels of independence and autonomy, by introducing a wider element of choice and self-direction into the structure and content of their study programmes.
-By devising personalised programmes of study from a wide range of A level, vocational ad enrichment courses, we encourage and enable our students to refine their personal areas of interest and aspiration, enjoy learning for its own sake and be able to learn independently.
+By devising personalised programmes of study from a wide range of A level, vocational and enrichment courses, we encourage and enable our students to refine their personal areas of interest and aspiration, enjoy learning for its own sake and be able to learn independently.

 Structure and Support

 Knowing and supporting our students as individuals is at the very heart of Pocklington Sixth Form.
 All Sixth Form students, including boarders, are members of one of four school day houses: Dolman, Hutton, Gruggen and Wilberforce.
-Each house has a Housemaster or Housemistresses who, supported by three additional tutors, are the first point of pastoral and academic support for each student.
+Each house has four tutors who are the first point of contact for pastoral and academic support for each student; one of the tutors in each house is also a Housemaster or Housemistress.
 Tutor groups are small, usually 9-10 students, meaning that plenty of individual support and guidance can be given.

 House staff are important figures in each student’s school life; they monitor and support progress and are there to advise, encourage and guide.
 When the time comes to apply to university or to plan alternative post-18 routes, they will help with compiling applications and with the completion of personal statements.